diogotcorreia/master-thesis/docs/content/ch03-method.typ

 sink at the same time, i.e., in the same call site.
-Using this feature, it is possible to focus on code exploitable using class pollution by requiring the second parameter of `setattr` to be tainted by user controlled input for an issue to be raised.
+Using this feature, it is possible to focus on code exploitable using class pollution by requiring the second parameter of `setattr` to be tainted by user-controlled input for an issue to be raised.

 Finally, Pysa offers the option to annotate taint flows with _features_, also known as breadcrumbs,